EdwardFine/CSharp-and-Dotnet/CheatSheet.md

 public class Pet{
     [Key]
     public int PetId {get;set;}
+    [Required]
+    [MinLength(2)]
     public string Name {get;set;}
+    [MaxLength(20)]
     public string Type {get;set;}
+    [Range(0,20)]
     public int Age {get;set;}
     public bool HasFur {get;set;}
+    [Required]
+    [EmailAddress]
+    [UniqueEmail]
+    public string Email {get;set;}
+    [Required]
+    [DataType(DataType.Password)]
+    public string Password {get;set;}
     public DateTime CreatedAt {get;set;} = DateTime.Now;
     public DateTime UpdatedAt {get;set;} = DateTime.Now;
+    [NotMapped]
+    [Compare("Password")]
+    public string PasswordConfirm { get; set; }
 }

+## Validate Unique Email

+public class UniqueEmailAttribute : ValidationAttribute {
+    protected override ValidationResult?
+IsValid(object? value, ValidationContext validationContext) {
+    	// Though we have Required as a validation, sometimes we make it here anyways
+    	// In which case we must first verify the value is not null before we proceed if(value == null)
+        {
+    	    // If it was, return the required error return new ValidationResult("Email is required!");
+        }

+    	// This will connect us to our database since we are not in our Controller MyContext _context = (MyContext)validationContext.GetService(typeof(MyContext));
+        // Check to see if there are any records of this email in our database if(_context.Users.Any(e => e.Email == value.ToString()))
+        {
+    	    // If yes, throw an error
+            return new ValidationResult("Email must be unique!");
+        } else {
+    	    // If no, proceed
+            return ValidationResult.Success;
+        }
+    }
+}

+## Session Security

+//Insert into top of Controller using Microsoft.AspNetCore.Mvc.Filters;

+//Insert into bottom of Cntroller
+// Name this anything you want with the word "Attribute" at the end public class SessionCheckAttribute : ActionFilterAttribute {
+    public override void OnActionExecuting(ActionExecutingContext context)
+    {
+        // Find the session, but remember it may be null so we need int? int? userId = context.HttpContext.Session.GetInt32("UserId");
+        // Check to see if we got back null if(userId == null)
+        {
+            // Redirect to the Index page if there was nothing in session
+            // "Home" here is referring to "HomeController", you can use any controller that is appropriate here context.Result = new RedirectToActionResult("Index", "Home", null);
+        }
+    }
+}

+//Routing
+// The name we gave our class minus "Attribute" [SessionCheck]
+[HttpGet("someRoute")]
+// The rest of the code

 ## MyContext